NarayanMahadevan/MakeTechEzResources/markdown/GetOnToC++/step_02_c++_LoopCondExprn.md

         int i = 50;
         double d = 50.0;

-        // Note that either the int is caseted as double or viceversa to apply
+        // Note that either the int is casted as double or vice-versa to apply
         // equal and relational operator between the two numbers

         cout << "i == (int) d    yields " << (i == (int) d)    << endl;